PiZep/qmk_firmware/keyboards/gboards/readme.md

 ## Combos
 This is a set of dicts that templates macros ontop of QMK.
 Use this for augmenting your current setup with multi-chords!
-You can browse the avalible combo lists in combos/
+You can browse the available combo lists in combos/

 ## Engine